Broken (Nine Inch Nails EP): Music and lyrics

 Heavier than Pretty Hate Machine, Broken takes influences from industrial metal bands such as Ministry and Godflesh.
 There are louder mixes and more distortion on every instrument, including John Lennon's Mellotron MKII heard most particularly on "Gave Up".
 Reznor said he wanted the album to be "an ultra-fast chunk of death" for the listener, something that would "make your ears a little scratchy".
 In the liner notes, Reznor credited the 1991 Nine Inch Nails touring band as an influence on the EP's sound.

 Reznor explained: "Pretty Hate Machine was written from the point of view of someone who felt that the world may suck, but I like myself as a person and I can fight my way out of this bullshit.
 Broken introduced self-loathing, which is not a popular topic with anybody, especially in a song."
 The lyrics are a critique of society, the majority of its themes involving angst, control and dependency struggles.
 The second promotional single from the EP, "Wish", includes the expletive "fuck" thrice, used on the lines "Now there's nothing more fucked up I could do", "I'm the one without this soul, I'm the one with this big fucking hole" and "Gotta listen to your big time hard line bad luck fist fuck."
 Clocking at roughly one minute, "Pinion" is one of the shortest Nine Inch Nails songs.
 It features a series of short, ascending, distorted guitar power chords and a collage of atmospheric loops, including a reversed sample of David Bowie's "It's No Game" (which is not credited in the artwork for Broken).
 A portion of this is used as one of the guitar riffs in "Wish", one of the two promotional singles released from the album.
 "Help Me I Am in Hell", another instrumental, ends with another uncredited sample, this time from The Empire Strikes Back (1980).
 There are two bonus songs, which follow 91 silent, one-second tracks (numbered 7 through 97) on most CD copies, but were included as a separate 3" CD or 7" record with early pressings.
 "Physical" is a cover of the Adam and the Ants song "Physical (You're So)", originally released on the Kings of the Wild Frontier LP.
 "Suck" was written by Pigface, whose ever-changing lineup once included Reznor.
-The slower, sparser, radically different original version appeared a year earlier on Pigface's Gub album.